Viterbi School of Engineering

 CE 522 Groundwater Hydrologic Modeling (3) Simulation of groundwater hydrologic processes through mathematical, analog, and physical models.

-CE 523 Process Kinetics and Dynamics in Environmental Engineering (3) Concepts and application of processes that affect water quality in natural and engineered systems.
-Major processes include: flocculation, sedimentation, filtration, oxidation, adsorption and membrane processes.
-Prerequisite: CE 453 or CE 463L.
+CE 523 Physiochemical Processes in Environmental Engineering (3) Concepts and applications of processes that affect water quality in engineered and natural systems, including coagulation, sedimentation, filtration, adsorption, air stripping, and membrane processes.
+Prerequisite: CE 453 or CE 463.

 CE 528 Seismic Analysis and Design of Reinforced Concrete Bridges (3, Sp) Fundamental concepts, methods and current codes used in the analysis and design of reinforced concrete bridge structures.
 Experimental and earthquake observations of bridge performance.
 Prerequisite: CE 457; recommended preparation: CE 538.